It’s a question that’s occupied great minds for millennia.

 Suddenly that professional mover’s estimate that seemed so outrageous in the beginning doesn’t sound so unreasonable.

-In fact, compared to the wages you’d lose by doing the move yourself, it may a great deal.
+In fact, compared to the wages you’d lose by doing the move, especially a long distance move, yourself, it may be a great deal.

 Calculate how much your time is worth, and compare it to how much the movers are charging.